Cognitive Technology Database

 How did we find these articles?

 To begin the project, a series of literature searches were conducted on numerous databases, including AARP Ageline, Wilson Applied Science and Technology, Wilson Business Abstracts, CINAHL, Current Contents/All Editions, ERIC, Health and Psychosocial Instruments, Journals@Ovid Full Text, Medline, PsycINFO and Wilson Social Science Abstracts.
 The following keywords were included in the search: developmental disability, developmental disabilities, mental retardation, intellectual disability, intellectual disabilities, cognitive disability, cognitive disabilities; and assistive technology, assistive technologies, universal design, emerging technology, emerging technologies, computer, computers, assistive devices.
 After relevant articles were identified, data from each article was entered into the web database.
-This database currently contains over 1000 citations from 78 journals and is updated periodically.
+This database currently contains over 1000 citations from approximately 80 journals and recent conference proceedings and is updated periodically.

 Can I recommend a citation to include in the database?